MathManuelHinz/chrono/documentation/chrono-tutorial.md

 setr [reference]
 ```

-The default reference is "base", but your reference should be of the format "YYYY-MM-DD", to tell chrono which day you are manipulating.
-If you set you reference to a day which hasn't been generated yet, chrono will generate a day for you respecting your "schedule.json" file.
+The default reference is "base", but your reference should be of the format "YYYY-MM-DD", to tell Chrono which day you are manipulating.
+If you set you reference to a day which hasn't been generated yet, Chrono will generate a day for you respecting your "schedule.json" file.

 A useful shortcut: